sqrt9/BooksRPC/README.md

 - Inspired by NextFire/Apple Music RPC

 Contains:
--TS file for rich presence
+- TS file for rich presence
--Quiet user Launch Agent (may have to touch books-rpc.log) plist file
+- Quiet user Launch Agent (may have to touch books-rpc.log) plist file

 You will need homebrew and deno.
 Deno is a nice JS/TS interpreter with URL imports.